-If you follow the news, you likely know this isn’t the first time a world leader has asked Canada for our responsibly produced energy.
+If you follow the news, you likely know this isn’t the first time a world leader has asked Canadians for our energy.

 Since the 2022 war in Ukraine, resource security has been put at the forefront for policymakers across Asia and the West, as these countries look to pivot towards more reliable and stable energy suppliers.

-Greece joins a growing list of governments that have said they support and/or want Canadian-made LNG.
-Unfortunately, despite all their pleas, none have successfully convinced Canada to expedite the development of new LNG export capacity.
+Taiwan joins a growing list of governments that have said they support and/or want Canadian-made LNG.
+Unfortunately, despite all their pleas, none have successfully convinced Canada to expedite the development of new LNG export capacity – which doing so would create jobs, tax revenues, and support a stronger economy for our families.

 Below are a handful of examples of when the world has asked Canada to do more on the LNG front with little to no avail.
 Also see: